danieldeng2/Tetris-Plus-Plus/README.md

 # Tetris Plus Plus

-An extension on the classic tetris game.
+An extension on the classic tetris game, adapted to the quarentine life style.

 **Tetris Sports:**
 Need exercise but can't go outside?
 No problem.
 Tetris Sport is a way  to exercise indoors in a fun way.
 We used a Raspberry Pi and some accelerometres to allow you to control a Tetris game by moving around.